How Pippa Middleton and James Matthews Built Their Impressive Billion-Dollar Empire

 Revolver / BACKGRID

-That's where the two were spotted in January, Pippa somehow already back in a bikini, just one of a smattering of sightings since they welcomed their first born in October.

-Pippa was also seen making an appearance in Temperley London at February's Beating Hearts Ball, an event that supports her favorite charity, The British Heart Foundation, for which she's served as ambassador since 2014.

-Other than that, the twosome do what they can to remain incognito in their upscale neighborhood, preferring dinner parties at their six-bedroom home to splashy nights out.
+Pippa's assuredness has grown as well.
+Having formed a close-knit social circle, the two prefer hosting dinner parties at their six-bedroom home to splashy nights out.
 "I have had a few years of being in the public eye and I have developed something of a thick skin," she noted to The Daily Mail in 2016.
 "But managing it all on my own has been quite hard.
 I have quite a lot thrown at me, such as being followed by people hiding behind cars and jumping out with cameras.
 It can be unnerving."

 Still, with so much to celebrate in this life they've built together, the pair do what they can to brush off any attention, trying not to get riled up by photographers and instead focusing on everything they're able to enjoy.
 "I guess it's become the new normal for us," she admitted to the British paper.
 "It means there are factors we have to weigh up and think about, but we try not to let it affect us."